Dental insurance explained

 Is dental insurance worth it?

 Say you needed a crown.
 Even through the NHS, this would cost £282.80 (NHS, 2021).
 If you had dental insurance, you could be treated privately and you wouldn't need to cover the costs.
 It also means you could be treated quickly, avoiding any lengthy waiting lists.

 Can I get dental insurance at any time?Yes, it’s possible to buy dental insurance at any time.
 But if you include dental insurance in your health insurance plan, you might need to wait until the date your plan renews.

 Some providers will need you to have had a check up in the last 12 months and had all treatment completed.

 Check with your insurer to understand exactly how your policy works.

 If you had treatment for a root canal, and it returned after your cover began, many insurers would view this as a pre-existing condition.
 Because of this, it might not be covered.
 Check with your insurer if you have any doubts.

 Telling your provider about pre-existing oral health conditions is also important.
-Not doing so could mean your cover is cancelled and you’d have to pay for all treatment out of your own pocket.
+Not doing so could mean your treatment won’t be covered.